 Abuse can be…

-Do you know how can you help if you suspect abuse it taking place?
+How can you help if you suspect abuse is taking place?

 We need staff to be our eyes and ears and to report any concerns about a person’s welfare.